-1. Follow the district procedure for maintaining a safe classroom environment for the food allergic child

-2. Know which students in their classroom have a food allergy and adhere to the child's emergency medical plan a.
+- 1. Follow the district procedure for maintaining a safe classroom environment for the food allergic child - 2.
+Know which students in their classroom have a food allergy and adhere to the child's emergency medical plan - 3.
+Provide parents with the approved safe food list while planning for each event relating to food a.
 The building principal, teacher(s), school nurse, and parents of the food-allergic child shall develop a plan for dealing with the child's food allergies based on the district guidelines